benitmatumona/SA-Banking-Transaction-ETL-Pipeline/README.md

+cat > README.md << 'README_EOF'
 # 🇿🇦 SA Banking Transaction ETL Pipeline

 A production-style Data Engineering project that simulates a South African banking system.
-The project generates realistic banking data, loads it into PostgreSQL through an ETL pipeline, orchestrates workflows with Apache Airflow, and performs analytical SQL queries.
+The project generates realistic banking data, validates it, loads it into PostgreSQL through an ETL pipeline, orchestrates workflows with Apache Airflow, and performs analytical SQL queries.
 It is designed to demonstrate the complete data engineering lifecycle while serving as a stepping stone toward Machine Learning Engineering.

 ---